 When it comes to creating good drums, Mapex does not disappoint.
 The company mostly makes products for the lower end market.
 The Mapex Saturn Series has transformed into futuristic drums, beyond the recognition of Saturn Pro, its ancestry.

 I recently reviewed the Mapex Saturn IV, which now includes the same lugs as those found on the higher end, Black Panther.
-It also comes with nicely engineered Soniclear suspended to mounts.
+It also comes with nicely engineered Soniclear suspended mounts.
 Each of these features contributes greatly to a sleeker appearance and better resonance.

 When choosing a drum set, one of the most important things to consider is the build and design.
 And looking at the Mapex Saturn series, there is everything you would expect in a quality drum kit.